PuneethaPai/RPPP/blog.md

 # TLDR

-- Data Science projects are unique in its own ways, but still can adapt lot of learning from Software Delivery Projects and Practices.
+- Data Science projects are unique in its own ways, but still can adapt lot of learning from Software Delivery Principles and Projects.
-- MLops is under the umberlla of Devops, addresses rituals to take models running in DS laptops to production.
+- MLops is comes under the umberlla of Devops.
+It addresses, the rituals to take models running in DS laptops to production.
+- Versioning your data and models is the first step to achieve reproducible results and [DVC](https://dvc.org/) has done a great job on it.
-- DS pull request from DagsHub and CML from DVC addresses few neuanses of applying standard CI/CD practices to ML projects.
+- Adding to it, [DS Pull Request](https://dagshub.com/docs/collaborating_on_dagshub/data_science_pull_requests/) from [DagsHub](https://dagshub.com/) and [CML](https://cml.dev/) from DVC addresses few neuanses of applying standard CI/CD practices to ML projects.
-- This blog talks about extending same idea to implement the same using Jenkins and DVC pipelines.
+- This blog talks about extending ideas of CML to implement using Jenkins and DVC pipelines.
+- If it's one thing, you want to get from this blog; that would be the [Jenkinsfile](./Jenkinsfile) file.

 # By the end of this you would be able to:

-- Standardize integration standard and be able to do it continuosly.
 - Setup Jenkins pipeline for your project.
+- Define end-to-end ML pipeline with DVC.
+- Standardize continuous integration practices in the team.
 - Learn a simple and elegant way of managing experiment, i.e features in DS projects.

 # Prerequisite:

 - Setup a running Jenkins Sever, which executes your CI pipeline.
 You can follow instructions in [JenkinsDockerSetup](https://dagshub.com/puneethp/JenkinsDockerSetup) to do so.
-- Setup end to end Machine Learning Pipeline with DVC to make you experiments reproducible and version you data/models.
+- Setup end-to-end Machine Learning Pipeline with DVC to make you experiments reproducible and version you data/models.
+Learn more about [dvc pipeline](https://dvc.org/doc/start/data-pipelines).

 # Standard Jenkins pipeline for CI

 The reference project has been developed in Python, but the same concepts should be applicable to other technology ML projects.
-Once you have a running Jenkins Sever and defined End-to-End experimentation ML pipeline we can integrate it with Jenkins CI/CD pipeline.

-## Job setup:
+The core of this blog revolves around the [Jenkinsfile](./Jenkinsfile).
+Stick till the end, to know the details of all moving parts. :smile:

+# Jenkins Pipeline:

-It is a good practice to define jobs, to be run inside a Docker Container.
+It is a good practice to define jobs, to run inside a Docker Container.

-This enables to have an easy, maintainable, reproducible and standard setup for jobs.
-Also debugging environment specific issues becomes easier as we can reproduce the jobs execution env conditions in our local.
+This enables to have an easy, maintainable, reproducible and isolated job environment setup.
+Also debugging environment specific issues becomes easier as we can reproduce the jobs execution env anywhere.

-Jenkins enalbes us to define `agent`s to be a docker container, which can be brought up from an `docker image` or from a customised image defined in a `Dockerfile`.
+To do so Jenkins enalbes us to define `agent`s to be a docker container, which can be brought up from an `image` or from a customised image, defined in a [`Dockerfile`](./Dockerfile).

 More on the same can be checked at [Using Docker with Pipeline](https://www.jenkins.io/doc/book/pipeline/docker/) section of their [Pipeline](https://www.jenkins.io/doc/book/pipeline/) documentation.

-### Jenkins Agent:
+## Jenkins Agent:

 - Here we define the `agent` to be a container brought up from this [Dockerfine](./Dockerfile).
 - Repo will be mounted to `/project` path inside the container.